 However… I also hadn’t gained any weight yet.

-Second trimester comes along and a cute little baby belly appears.
+The second trimester comes along and a cute little baby belly appears.
 I don’t mind it.
 It’s fine.
 The baby is growing… this is good.

 More than I bargained for